 Canoa Youth Art Club

 On April 16, 2016, a 7.8 magnitude earthquake struck coastal Ecuador, destroying almost 80% of Canoa's infrastructure, crippling the local economy and leaving many of it's inhabitants homeless, unemployed, and traumatized.
 While the town has slowly begun to rebuild and heal since then, the community has undergone many changes and faced many challenges since the earthquake.
-The lack of tourism has resulted in higher unemployment which has led to an increase in depression and substance abuse, and the lack of healthy extracurricular activities has contributed to a rise in crime and juvenile delinquency.
+The lack of tourism has resulted in higher unemployment which has led to an increase in depression, substance abuse and juvenile delinquency.

-In response to this demand, Fiesta de Colores teamed up with local arts organization, Alégrate Canoa, and the local high school, Colegio Nacional Elias Cedeños Jerves, to form Canoa's first ever official art club, offering high school students from Canoa and the surrounding communities a sustainable art program that offers free weekly art classes with the goals of generating an interest in art, offering an outlet for creative expression, and curbing juvenile delinquency, as well as to offer sustainable employment to local artists.
+In response to this demand, Fiesta de Colores teamed up with local arts organization, Alégrate Canoa, and the local high school, Colegio Nacional Elias Cedeños Jerves to form Canoa's first official art club.
+Supported by a generous grant from The Cloudbase Foundation, the Art Club offers high school students from Canoa and the surrounding communities a sustainable art program that offers free weekly art classes.
+By generating an interest in art and offering an outlet for creative expression, the art club aims to curb juvenile delinquency, beautify Canoa’s streets, and offer employment opportunities to local artists.

-Weekly art club meetings, led by local artists Javier "Zelote" Santacruz and Eric "Raper" Espinosa, consist of workshops in painting, edging, blending, drawing, design, composition, and color theory.
-Each month, the club designs and paints a public mural together, putting their new skills into practice and beautifying their school campus with colorful murals that celebrate Canoa's biodiversity and rich culture.
+Weekly art club meetings, led by local and visiting artists, consist of workshops in painting techniques and art theory.
+Each semester, the club designs and paints a public mural together, putting their new skills into practice and beautifying their school campus with colorful murals that celebrate Canoa's biodiversity and rich culture.